 You’ve taken the first step!
 You’ve noticed that a child is suffering in foster care.
 That means a lot.
 But what next?
 How do you help the child?
 Further, how do you seek help without risking more harm to him/her?

-Each has a process to report suspected child abuse or neglect.
-This applies to foster children as well.
-If you come across a foster kid you think might be abused, use that system to report your fears.
+Reporting suspected child abuse or neglect is imperative to the child's well being.
+If you suspect a foster kid is being abused, use the legal system to report your fears.
 That state will have resources to process the matter.
-Some agencies are referred to as child protective services or family services.
-These groups employ professional staff that can assess the risks and take appropriate action.
+Some agencies like child protective services or family services employ professional staff members that can assess the risks and take appropriate action.

-You can find your state’s agency and toll-free number by using the Child Welfare Information Gateway.
-It’s run by the Children’s Bureau, Admin for Children and Families.
-It’ll also show you how to make a report of neglect or abuse.
+You can find your state’s agency and toll-free number by using the Child Welfare Information Gateway, run by the Children’s Bureau, Admin for Children and Families.
+The agency also direct you how to make a report of neglect or abuse.

 Outside of reporting it to the appropriate authorities, be careful of taking further action.
 You might endanger the kid by doing so.
 Avoid injecting yourself into the situation.
 Consider the cops, medical, and other professionals before doing anything.
 At the very least, speak with your state’s agency (and possibly the policy) before doing anything.

 Hopefully, this helps you figure out what to do if you see child neglect or abuse in foster care.
 However, in some cases, you might be required to respond to child abuse in foster care.
 We review those circumstances next.